West Seattle Communities Guide

 Relocating to the communities west of Seattle is for those who enjoy island and peninsula living, and a slower pace and a laid back outlook on life.

-Citizens of Bainbridge Island are extremely proud of their home and its colorful history of shipyards, Native American settlements, timber towns and agriculture.
+Residents of Bainbridge Island are extremely proud of their home and its colorful history of shipyards, Native American settlements, timber towns and agriculture.
 Once known for berry farms and summer homes, now upscale housing, good schools, low crime, a sophisticated population and a friendly atmosphere characterize this island community.

 Bremerton, Kitsap County’s largest city, hosts the nation’s largest Armed Forces Day celebration the third weekend of May.
 Puget Sound Naval Shipyard is Bremerton’s major employer and boasts thousands of highly skilled technical workers and business staff.
 Many Bremerton residents enjoy a quick 55-minute commute to Seattle via a Washington State Ferry.
 The city boasts award-winning golf courses, a thriving arts community, affordable housing and spectacular scenic beauty.